Information for students, faculty and staff regarding COVID-19. (Updated: 29 May 2020)

 How do we perceive the world?
 How should we understand memory, language and consciousness?
 Are human thought processes unique, or can other organisms – maybe even machines – think in ways that is similar to how we do it?
 You will have the opportunity to probe these questions from the perspective of psychology, linguistics, computer science, philosophy and neuroscience.
 The program is research connected, but also gives you knowledge and skills that are useful in a variety of non-academic domains.

 The second year is more practical in nature.
-You will read a course in data collection and analysis, which builds on the methods course of year one.
-You will also be given the opportunity to work with ongoing research projects related to cognitive science.
+The fall semester starts off with a course in data collection and analysis, which builds on the methods course of year one and focuses on different ways to collect and analyse data.
+Then follows a couple of project courses where you will be given the opportunity to work within ongoing research projects related to cognitive science.
 The idea behind these project courses is to give students opportunities to get hands on experience of how research and development projects are conducted.
-During the final semester, you will write a 30 credits master's thesis.
+During the final semester, you will write a 30 credits master’s thesis.

 All teaching is conducted in English.

 You can spend one or two semesters at one of Umeå Umiversity's partner universities, and can apply to include these courses in your degree.
 Read more about our partner universities.

 With a few exceptions, all citizens of countries outside of the European Union (EU), European Economic Area (EEA) and Switzerland are required to pay application and tuition fees for education at the undergraduate and advanced level.
 Umeå University will be offering a limited number of scholarships to students from outside the EU/EEA.

 Further down this page you can find some of the Master's Thesis written by former students at the Master's Programme in Cognitive Science.

 The problem of consciousness: Philosophical and empirical aspects, 7.5 Credits

 Theoretical Perspectives in Cognitive Science, 7.5 Credits